copsTvFan/cops-episode-guide/guide.md

   Officer Paul Duran responds to a call of the sexual assault of a 14-year-old girl
 - Pierce County, WA -- a motorcyclist boasts he has ducked 27 traffic tickets
-- Forsyth County, NC -- a deputy serves a warrant to a hotel guest.
+- (Forsyth County, NC -- 8:47 PM Warrant Violation Call) Deputy Steven Gant and Deputy Van Loveland serve a warrant to Mike, a hotel guest, who says "I'm gonna have dookie on myself".

 ## CP-1517